ZeckRyan/ZeckRyan/README.md

 # Hello 👋, I'm Zakki Farian

 I am an Informatics student at Universitas Teknologi Yogyakarta (UTY) with a strong passion for **Data Science, Machine Learning, and Web Development**.
-Currently working as a Data Analyst Intern at PT.
-Gama Integra Informatika and an AI Developer at UTY Software House.
+Currently working as a Data Analyst Intern and an AI Developer.

-### 🚀 About Me
+### About Me
 - 🔭 Currently working on applying Machine Learning to real-world problems.
 - 🏆 **Awards:** 2x 1st Place National Web Development Champion (2025).
 - 👨‍🏫 **Experience:** Data Analyst Intern, Assistant Lecturer (Machine Learning & Data Analysis), and AI Developer.